 The summer of 2011 Webert was given a beautiful piece of property by the government and it was there that they built the first school building.

 After Kayla graduated from the University of Northern Iowa in May 2012, she moved down to Haiti full-time.
-Over the course of the past 6 years, the Lord has moved and shaken up the original ideas of Touch of Hope (funding a small school).
-Today, the school educates nearly 1,000 students and employs over 70 people.
+Over the course of the past 8 years, the Lord has moved and shaken up the original ideas of Touch of Hope, which was to simply fund a small school.
+Today, the school educates nearly 1,200 students and employs over 80 people.
 The Grooters have been honored to walk alongside such a Kingdom advancing project and be involved in something so authentic.
-Touch of Hope also partners and funds the other programs listed under the “Ministries” tab.
+Touch of Hope also directs and funds the other programs listed under the “Ministries” tab.

-We have thoroughly enjoyed being His hands and feet in Simonette over the past five years.
-It has been a journey and we cannot wait to see what God has in store for us and the village of Simonette!
+The Grooters’s family has thoroughly enjoyed being His hands and feet in Simonette over the past decade.
+It has been an unexpected joyful and challenging journey, but with faith, we continue to move forward with God’s wisdom and guidance.
+We look forward to all that God has in store for Touch of Hope and the Haitians we humbly serve.